Berg0162/simcline/README.md

 ```
 <b>End of the Arduino Setup() Function</b><br>

-+ The callback functions are dominating completely the processing and loop() would never have been called, since there is a constant stream of FE-C packets that are coming in! + + The function <b>fecrd_notify_callback</b> does the bulk of the work!
++ The callback functions are dominating completely the processing and <b>loop()</b> would never have been called, since there is a constant stream of FE-C packets that are coming in!
++ The function <b>fecrd_notify_callback</b> does the bulk of the work!
 ```C++
 .
     void loop()